lelou6666/nimbus-docs/phantom/faq.rst

 ==============================

 This application is currently being released as a service.
-The software is freely available on github, but at this time no formal releases are being packed and announced.
+The software is freely available on GitHub, but at this time no formal releases are being packaged and announced.

 Is this service highly available?
 =================================